How to Calculate ROI for a Small Business (With Real Examples)

 1. Forgetting to Include All Costs

 This is the most common error.
 You remember the sticker price but forget installation, training, your time, and ongoing costs.
-Always make a complete list before calculating.
+It's worth making a complete list before calculating.

 2. Counting Revenue Instead of Profit